Jefferson49/RepositoryHierarchy/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see https://www.gnu.org/licenses/.

+## Development and Contributions
++ Repository Hierarchy includes the [functionality](#show-all-images-of-media-objects) and the code of the [Fancy Simple media display module](https://github.com/JustCarmen/webtrees-simple-media-display), which was developed by [Carmen Just](https://justcarmen.nl)
++ Further contributions on [Github](https://github.com/Jefferson49/RepositoryHierarchy) are welcome!

 ##  Github repository
 https://github.com/Jefferson49/RepositoryHierarchy